bioinfo-ucsd/BISB-Bootcamp-2022/home.md

 ## Learn about BISB/BMI Research: Summer Faculty Talks

 Over the summer, prior to Bootcamp, we host a weekly seminar series via Zoom where BISB and BMI faculty share their work and incoming students can learn about research opportunities.
-To learn more about the series, see [Summer Faculty Talks](summer-faculty-talks.md).
+To learn more about the series, see [Summer Seminar Series](summer-seminar.md).

 ## Moving to San Diego